 The Effect Bankruptcy And Insolvency Have On Your Taxable Income

 Debt that is canceled as part of a bankruptcy case (including Chapter 7, Chapter 11 and Chapter 13 bankruptcy) does not count as taxable income.
 This applies both to unsecured debts like credit card debt and medical bills, along with secured debts in which property is repossessed to satisfy the loan.

-In addition, debt that is canceled immediately before the borrower becomes insolvent is also excluded from taxable income.
-“Insolvency” means that a person’s liabilities are greater than the value of all of his or her assets.
+In addition, debt that is canceled while the borrower is insolvent is also excluded from taxable income.
+“Insolvency” means that a person’s liabilities are greater than the value of all of their assets.
 It is important to note, however, that depending on the extent of the insolvency, it is possible that not all cancellation of debt income will be excludable.

 Qualifying For Mortgage Debt Forgiveness

-As part of the financial crisis, many homeowners have found themselves with mortgage payments they cannot afford or homes that are worth far less than the amount owed on the mortgage.
+There are many homeowners who have mortgage payments they cannot afford or homes that are worth far less than the amount owed on the mortgage.
 As a result, many have lost their homes to foreclosure, sold them in a short sale or had their mortgage debt reduced in a loan modification.

 Canceled mortgage debt qualifies as taxable income.
-A law that excludes certain mortgage-related debt from being considered taxable income, called the Mortgage Forgiveness Debt Relief Act of 2007 initially covered the period between 2007 and 2010, but was extended four times to 2016.
-This can also apply to debt that is discharged in 2017 provided there was a written agreement entered into in 2016.
+A law that excludes certain mortgage-related debt from being considered taxable income, called the Mortgage Forgiveness Debt Relief Act of 2007 initially covered the period between 2007 and 2010, but has currently been extended through 2020.
 This act offers relief to homeowners who would have owed taxes on forgiven mortgage debt after facing foreclosure.
-There is still a chance that Congress may extend the law further.
+There is still a chance that the law may be extended further.